 Khizar has been diagnosed by doctors with paranoid schizophrenia and placed in a section of the jail for mentally ill prisoners.
 It has been 14 years.
 He will never get better.
 He will never know his children, who have grown into adults.
 He will never again go to prayers with me.

 I borrow what money I can to visit Khizar in jail, where he sits in solitary confinement.
 The visits are very hard for me.
 He no longer knows who I am.
 He doesn’t know where he is.

 Sometimes, he has ripped his clothes and sits naked in his cell, repeating paranoid thoughts to himself out loud.
 I sit near him, trying to come to terms with what has become of my son – that beautiful baby with almond-shaped eyes and long lashes, who had a whole lifetime ahead of him.

 I challenge anyone to watch as their son stops being able to recognise his own mother or his children – Khizar no longer knows where he is or how to talk to other people.
 Even with treatment, schizophrenia doesn’t go away – it just becomes manageable.
 There is no cure.

 Whether you think that Khizar is innocent or guilty, he is still a human being, a son, a father, and he has a severe illness.
 I’m getting older and I am Khizar’s only family.
 My visits are the only care he gets.

 I understand that he will never walk around a free, happy man, but I urge the Government of Pakistan to please take my son off of death row and beseech that he be moved to a medical facility that is properly trained to treat schizophrenic patients.

 As narrated to Asim Rafiqui and Michael Braithewaite, who put it in form of an article.

 This article is second of a three-part series, curated in collaboration with Justice Project Pakistan, in lead up to The World Day Against the Death Penalty on October 10th.
-Read the first part here.
+Read the first part here and the third here.